Welcome to today's edition of the Rush 24-7 podcast.

 All right, we can sleep better at night now.

-The President, here's Bloomberg story, President Barack Obama, faced with growing criticism of the government's response to the BP oil spill in the Gulf of Mexico, created a bipartisan commission to investigate the disaster.
+President Barack Obama, faced with growing criticism of the government's response to the BP oil spill in the Gulf of Mexico, created a bipartisan commission to investigate the disaster.

-On it, uh Democrat Bob Graham of Florida, former U.S. Senator and Florida governor, and Republican William Riley, former EPA administrator.
+On it, Democrat Bob Graham of Florida, former U.S. Senator and Florida governor, and Republican William Riley, former EPA administrator.

 They will lead the probe.

-The Commission will seek to assure the American people that similar catastrophes will not recur.
+The commission will seek to assure the American people that similar catastrophes will not recur.

 What?